mathesar-foundation/mathesar-wiki/projects/sql-dml-operations.md

 ## Solution

-### Create DDL functions in database
+### Create DML functions in database
-Create a function for each desired DDL operation on the databse using SQL or PL/pgSQL.
+Create a function for each desired DML operation on the databse using SQL or PL/pgSQL.
-- Each such function should be overloaded to have the signature needed for calling from Python with minimal fuss.
+- Each such function should be overloaded to have the signature needed for calling from Python with minimal fuss, as well as the target signature.
 - Each such function should have a main implementation which uses the most reasonable signature for the task at hand.

-### Replace Python DDL functions with wrappers of DB functions
+### Replace Python DML functions with wrappers of DB functions
-Replace the current Python functions performing DDL operations with thin wrappers for these functions.
+Replace the current Python functions performing DML operations with thin wrappers for these functions.
 - Be mindful of looking out for functions which may be deleted, rather than replaced, once this is done.
 - Map the original Python function signatures to an appropriate function call of the database functions.
-- After this phase, no SQLAlchemy imports should be used in any module whose functions are modified in this way, i.e., DDL operation modules.
+- After this phase, no SQLAlchemy imports should be used in any module whose functions are modified in this way, i.e., DML operation modules.

 ### Refactor and clean up results
-Refactor to remove SQLAlchemy objects from calls using Python DDL functions:
+Refactor to remove SQLAlchemy objects from calls using Python DML functions:
-- Remove any SQLAlchemy objects from DDL function signatures (This may require modifying callers slightly)
+- Remove any SQLAlchemy objects from DML function signatures (This may require modifying callers slightly)
 - Remove SQLAlchemy from the entire call stack calling a given function, all the way up to the API (within reason).
 - Delete any unneeded functions.